wontonst/php-quotemedia-api/README.md

 # QuoteMedia API PHP Library

-This library is intended to make QuoteMedia API calls easier to manage.
+This library is inptended to make QuoteMedia API calls easier to manage.

 ## Getting Started
 Download/clone this repo from Github.